-Where to drink wine in Bucharest?
-I’ll tell you about my favourites summer gardens in Bucharest, with chill vibes and great vine.
+Where to drink wine in Bucharest in an outdoor summer garden?
+I’ll tell you about my favourites summer gardens in Bucharest, with chill vibes and great wine.
 Sure, some close when September comes and some stay open until late in the autumn.

 So let’s discover these stunning wine bars and gardens in Bucharest you have to visit for drinks and food.
 Fancy or relaxed, there are all kinds of summer gardens in Bucharest.
 And they all have wine.